JarryShaw/MacDaily/README.md

 ## About

- > Just some useful daily utility scripts.
+ > Package day-care manager on macOS.

 &emsp; `macdaily` is a mediate collection of console scripts written in __Python__ and __Bourne-Again Shell__.
 Originally works as an automatic housekeeper for Mac to update all packages outdated, `macdaily` is now fully functioned and end-user oriented.
 Without being aware of everything about your Mac, one can easily work around and manage packages out of no pain using `macdaily`.